KiandaBPM/docs/content/docs/how-to/add-new-forms-to-a-process.md

 ---
-title: "How to add a new form to an existing processS"
+title: "How to add a new form to an existing process"
 description: "Learn how to add a new form to an existing process and enable quick actions"
 typora-root-url: ..\..\..\static
 ---